-While the EUMR uses the significant impediment of effective competition (SIEC) test (see EU chapter), Austrian merger control still applies a dominance test.
+While the EUMR uses the significant impediment of effective competition test, Austrian merger control still applies a dominance test.
 A concentration shall be cleared if it does not lead to the creation or strengthening of a dominant market position.
-As regards media concentrations, the assessment - in addition to the dominance test - is based on whether the concentration has negative effects on media plurality or diversity.67
+As regards media concentrations, the assessment - in addition to the dominance test - is based on whether the concentration has negative effects on media plurality or diversity.71

-An undertaking is considered dominant if it (1) is not subject to any or only insignificant competition or (2) holds a 'superior market position' in comparison to all other competitors.
-Two or more undertakings are considered to hold collective dominance if there is no significant competition between them and (1) they are not subject to any or only insignificant competition or (2) together hold a 'superior market position' in comparison to all other competitors.
-For example, the competition of the competition of (2) together hold a 'superior market position' in comparison to all other competitors.
+An undertaking is considered dominant if it (1) is not subject to any or only insignificant competition or (2) holds a 'superior market position' in comparison to all other competitors.72 Two or more undertakings are considered to hold collective dominance if there is no significant competition between them and (1) they are not subject to any or only insignificant competition or (2) together hold a superior market position in comparison to all other competitors.73

-During in-depth review (Phase II) proceedings before the Cartel Court, (independent) court appointed experts play a significant role when defining the relevant markets and providing a competitive analysis as regards the effects of a notified transaction.
-Therefore, the substantive assessment of a merger often will be based to a significant extent on the findings of such expert, which are often used as the basis for the Cartel Court's decision.
+During in-depth review (Phase II) proceedings before the Cartel Court, (independent) court-appointed experts play a significant role when defining the relevant markets and providing a competitive analysis as regards the effects of a notified transaction.
+Therefore, the substantive assessment of a merger will often be based to a significant extent on the findings of such expert, which are often used as the basis for the Cartel Court's decision.